yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

 * Symlinks are not supported in all tools (e.g. watchman)
 * Symlinks are not supported well in all OS and environments (Windows pre 10 Creative updated, Docker on SMB storage(?))
-* A symlink to **jest-match-utils** does not emulate actual installation of the package, it just symlinks to the package source code - no prepublish and postinstall lifecycle scripts are executed and no files are filtered (as done during publishing)
+* A symlink to **jest-matcher-utils** does not emulate actual installation of the package, it just symlinks to the package source code - no prepublish and postinstall lifecycle scripts are executed and no files are filtered (as done during publishing)
-* A version change in package.json of **jest-match-utils** needs Yarn to rebuild the links, this may require file watching
+* A version change in package.json of **jest-matcher-utils** needs Yarn to rebuild the links, this may require file watching

 ## Alternatives